Iterated function system quasiarcs: Parameterizations of IFS paths

 Define the IFS $\Ss(a,b)$ depending on two parameters $a,b\in(0,\frac{1}{2})$ (using complex notation) by where $h=\sqrt{b^2-(\frac{1}{2}-a)^2}$.

 The following figure illustrates the mappings $S_1,S_2,S_3,S_4$ applied to the segment $I$.

-One can easily show that for any parameters $a,b\in(0,\frac{1}{2})$, the invariant set $\gamma(a,b)$ of $\Ss(a,b)$ is quasiarc (either by applying Theorem~\ref{thm_BT_intro}, or using the cone containment condition).
-The similarity dimension (and hence Hausdorff dimension) of $\gamma$ is the unique solution $s$ of $2a^s+2b^2=1$.
-This yields a nice variety of representatives for each bi-Lipschitz equivalence class for dimensions $d\in(0,2)$.
-Figure \ref{pic_4frac}, images (a.), (b.) and (c.) are each representatives of the bi-Lipschitz equivalence class of IFS quasiarcs of dimension $\frac{\log(4)}{\log(3)}$.
+One can easily show that for any parameters $a,b\in(0,\frac{1}{2})$, the invariant set $\gamma(a,b)$ of $\Ss(a,b)$ is a quasiarc (either by applying Theorem~\ref{thm_BT_intro}, or using the cone containment condition).
+The similarity dimension (and hence Hausdorff dimension) of $\gamma$ is the unique solution $s$ of $2a^s+2b^s=1$.
+Thus, for each $s \in (0,2)$, such examples provide a one-parameter family of bi-Lipshitz equivalent IFS quasiarcs of dimension $s$.
+Figure \ref{pic_4frac}, images (a.), (b.) and (c.), are members of this family where $s=\frac{\log(4)}{\log(3)}$; image (d.) is also an IFS quasiarc of this dimension and hence bi-Lipschitz equivalent to the other arcs displayed, but arises from the IFS described in Example \ref{example_rotcurve}.